priya1823-pri/Sales-and-Profit-DataSet/README.md

 # Sales-and-Profit-DataSet

-The Sales & Profit Analysis Report is a visually rich Power BI dashboard designed to provide a comprehensive overview of business performance across product categories, customer segments, geographic regions, and time periods.
+The Sales & Profit Analysis Report is a visually rich Excel dashboard designed to provide a comprehensive overview of business performance across product categories, customer segments, geographic regions, and time periods.
 It empowers stakeholders to monitor profitability, identify growth opportunities, and make data-driven decisions with ease.

 # 🔍 Key Highlights:
 - 💰 Total Sales & Profit: ₹1.92M in both sales and profit, offering a high-level snapshot of performance.